venom-blockchain/locklift-deploy-artifacts/README.md

 ## Usage

-The deploy artifacts plugin provides several methods to interact with the build artifacts.
-See `./example` directory to find examples.
+The deploy artifacts plugin provides methods to interact with the build artifacts.
+You can find an example project in the `./example` directory.

-Here are the methods and their explanations:

 ### deployContract()
 This method deploys a contract and saves its artifacts to the `./artifacts` directory.

 It takes three arguments:
-`alias` - the alias of the contract
+ - `alias` - the alias of the contract
-`version` - the version of the contract, use "latest" to increment version `args` - the deployment parameters, the same as you use at `locklift.factory.deployContract()`
+ - `version` - the version of the contract, use "latest" to increment version
+ - `args` - the deployment parameters, the same as you use at `locklift.factory.deployContract()`

 ```ts
 const { contract, tx } = await locklift.deployArtifacts.deployContract(alias, version, args);